kevin-s-chin/Case-Studies/Cyclistic_Case_Study/cyclistic_report.md

 ## Appendix 2: R Code and SQL Queries for Data Cleaning

+This study was performed using R; equivalent SQL code is also included.

-The following R packages were used to perform this case study
+The following R packages were used to perform this case study:

 ```r
 library(conflicted)